Trendline Trading Strategy in Detail

 - Overbought and oversold condition sowing in channel

 - To approach a critical position in its travel from one level to another.
-Trend line l also help you to foresee the possibilities of an impending change of trend before it actually takes place
+Trend line l also helps you to foresee the possibilities of an impending change of trend before it actually takes place.

-The violation of a trend line often (but by no means always) may signify that the force of demand or supply which was formerly in effect is now becoming exhausted.
+Violating a trend line often (but by no means always) may signify that the force of demand or supply that was formerly in effect is now becoming exhausted.
 This may either mean that the price movement is changing its rate of progress, or it may mean that the trend is definitely in danger of being reversed.

 Trendline Trading Strategy

-It is bad practice to take entry on a stock simply because it has penetrated an established.
+It is bad practice to enter a stock simply because it has penetrated an established.
 Trendline or broken out of an extended congestion area.
-The significant thing is HOW the line is broken; the conditions under which the change of stride occurs.
+The significant thing is HOW the line is broken, the conditions under which the change of stride occurs.

-The quality of the buying or the selling at and around the point of penetration determines whether the violation of an established trendline may be regarded as evidence of a further price movement in the direction of the breakthrough, or whether it means the only temporary change of false breakout.
-For breakout, the price needs to close above or below the trendline
+The quality of the buying or the selling at and around the point of penetration determines whether the violation of an established trendline may be regarded as evidence of a further price movement in the direction of the breakthrough or whether it means the only temporary change of false breakout.
+For a breakout, the price must close above or below the trendline.

 An opposite trade to be taken on the retest of the trendline